-Ibased on my personal site observations, hereby certify the ---

-(1) all grades, storm water management systems, water, sewer, and other utilities and appurtenances have been constructed in substantial conformance with the Amended Final Plans for the Comprehensive Permit and the construction standards of the Town of Belmont, and (2) the drainage and storm water management system, as constructed, will operate as designed and approved by the Board.
+Ibased on my personal site observations, hereby certify that: (1) all grades, storm water management systems, water, sewer, and other utilities and appurtenances have been constructed in substantial conformance with the Revised Plans for the Comprehensive Permit and the construction standards of the Town of Belmont, and (2) the drainage and storm water management system, as constructed, will operate as designed and approved by the Board.

-Signed under the pains and penalties of perjury this \ day of \\\\, 202 .
+Signed under the pains and penalties of perjury this day of , 2024.

-- 78. The Amended Final Plans shall be reviewed by the Inspector of Buildings for compliance with the State Building Code and this Decision. - 79.
-All water, sewer, and drainage infrastructure facilities for the Project shall be constructed and fully operational before the issuance of the first occupancy permit. - 80.
-No later than the Applicant's submission of Amended Final Plans, the following plans shall be submitted to the Inspector of Buildings for review and approval, which shall not be unreasonably withheld, before issuance of a building permit: - a.
+- 89. The Revised Plans shall be reviewed by the Inspector of Buildings for compliance with the State Building Code and this Decision. - 90.
+All water, sewer, and drainage infrastructure facilities for the Project shall be constructed and fully operational before the issuance of the first occupancy permit. - 91.
+The following plans shall be submitted to the Inspector of Buildings for review and approval, which shall not be unreasonably withheld, before issuance of a building permit: - a.
 Plan showing play areas, if any, including specifications for the play equipment and for the screening of play areas to mitigate noise to the adjacent properties; - b.
 A comprehensive snow removal plan, which shall include measures to clear snow from the sidewalk between the Project and Frontage Road, including the MBTA bus stop, and which shall include measures to ensure that piles of snow stored on-Site in designated snow storage areas be removed from the Site as necessary and to ensure that such that piles shall not exceed 3 feet in height.
 It is acknowledged that the land area outside of the limits of the Project parcel is not owned or controlled by the Applicant.
 Accordingly, the Applicant shall not be required to engage in snow removal on public property until an acceptable agreement is reached between the Applicant and the Town authorizing the Applicant to engage in these activities on Town property, with appropriate provisions regarding costs and liability; provided, however, that the Applicant assumes the cost of constructing the new 6' walkway in front of the north building on the Beatrice Circle layout and any related liability; and further provided that the Applicant and the Town shall negotiate in good faith to conclude such agreement.